crisweber2600/animated-guide/README.md

 1. Run `dotnet restore` to download dependencies.
 2. Build the solution with `dotnet build DupScan.sln`.
 3. Execute the CLI project using `dotnet run --project DupScan.Cli`.
+4. Try exporting results by running `dotnet run --project DupScan.Cli -- --out results.csv`.
-4. Install additional packages like `CsvHelper` with `dotnet add <proj> package <name>`.
+5. Install additional packages like `CsvHelper` with `dotnet add <proj> package <name>`.
-5. Run tests with coverage using `dotnet test DupScan.sln --collect:"XPlat Code Coverage"`.
+6. Run tests with coverage using `dotnet test DupScan.sln --collect:"XPlat Code Coverage"`.
-6. Review coverage results in the generated `TestResults` directory.
+7. Review coverage results in the generated `TestResults` directory.
-7. Try `dotnet run --project DupScan.Cli` to see duplicate detection in action.
+8. Try `dotnet run --project DupScan.Cli` to see duplicate detection in action.
-8. Customize provider roots and enable linking with `--link` and `--parallel` flags.
+9. Customize provider roots and enable linking with `--link` and `--parallel` flags.

 ## Duplicate Detection
 The core library exposes `FileItem` and `DuplicateGroup` models.
 The